Selenic acid: Preparation

-Unlike the production sulfuric acid by hydration of sulfur trioxide, the hydration of selenium trioxide is an impractical method.
+Unlike the production of sulfuric acid by hydration of sulfur trioxide, the hydration of selenium trioxide is an impractical method.
 Instead, selenic acid may also be prepared by the oxidation of selenous acid (H2SeO3) with halogens, such as chlorine or bromine, or with potassium permanganate.
 Using chlorine or bromine as the oxidising agents also produces hydrochloric or hydrobromic acid as a side-product, which needs to be removed from the solution since they can reduce the selenic acid to selenous acid.

 To obtain the anhydrous acid as a crystalline solid, the resulting solution is evaporated at temperatures below 140 C in a vacuum.

 Reactions

 Like sulfuric acid, selenic acid is a strong acid that is hygroscopic and extremely soluble in water.
 Concentrated solutions are viscous.
 Crystalline mono- and di-hydrates are known.
 The monohydrate melts at 26 °C, and the dihydrate melts at −51.7 °C.

 Selenic acid is a stronger oxidizer than sulfuric acid, capable of liberating chlorine from chloride ions, being reduced to selenous acid in the process: